mosip/websub/README.md

  - Ability to scale seamlessly based on number of the subscribers

 ## Implementation
-As mentioned above this implementation is based on Kafka message broker.
-Therefore, the Kafka message broker will be doing most of the heavy lifting.
+As mentioned above this implementation is based on Kafka message broker that does most of the heavy lifting.
 At a high level following are the key components associated with this implementation.

 ![kafka_hub_image](design/_images/kafka_hub_image.png)